Does the world need another cycling apparel brand?

 The traditional fashion production model has such long lead times, and so many interrelated moving parts, that it’s difficult verging on impossible for incumbent brands to make the transition.

 What that means is that you can expect to see a growing wave of exciting, innovative companies in the near future.
-In the meantime, some of our favourite brands already very successfully breaking the mould include Gustin, Paynter Jacket and Kitsbow.
+In the meantime, some of our favourite brands already very successfully breaking the mould such as Paynter Jacket.

 Click here to hear the CEO of US brand Kitsbow talking eloquently about why the existing fashion production model is broken.